fenggo/I-ReaxFF/examples/example_ch4h2o/Readme.md

 ```bash
 ./lm.py
 ```
 run it directly.
-This script is not needed if you collect data in you manner.
+This script is not needed if you collect data in your way.

 4. convert the parameter file "ffield.json" to the GULP format or lammps format